How to choose the right Tree Climbing Spurs. Here’s the Long and the Short of it!

 So what would I recommend?
 You might have me figured by now…normally I’d say Alloy Geckos with Short Gaffs, and I still think they are a great choice and very good value for money right now.

-But the new Kiwi Klimbers would have to be very tempting…they tick all the boxes for me and seem a bit more durable than the Carbon Geckos with also the plus of adjustable height shin pads.
+But the new Kiwi Klimbers would have to be very tempting…they tick all the boxes for me and seem a bit more durable than the Carbon Geckos with also the plus of adjustable height shin pads. * Note, now the Gecko Carbons also have the adjustable tops.
 Both Geckos and Kiwi Klimbers step up to a whole other level when fitted with the Spikescender.
 If your budget allows that would be a Killer Kombo!

 So remember these 3 points when considering your next set of spikes: